ramzibou0735/aerial-autonomy-stack/README.md

 ### Installation Step 1 of 3: Host Computer Setup

 > [!NOTE]
-> SKIP THIS STEP IF YOU ALREADY HAVE AN UBUNTU 22 COMPUTER WITH NVIDIA DRIVER, GIT, ETC.
+> Skip this step if you already have an **Ubuntu 22 computer with NVIDIA Driver**, Git, etc.

 - Install the host OS from a startup disk based on `ubuntu-22.04.5-desktop-amd64.iso`
 - Choose "Normal installation", "Download updates while installing Ubuntu", no "Install third-party software"